 - Quality Rated – Quality Rated is Georgia’s systematic approach to assess, improve, and communicate the level of quality in early and school age care and education programs.
 Similar to rating systems for other service related industries, Quality Rated assigns a quality rating to early and school-age care and education programs that meet a set of defined program standards.
 Quality Rated is a voluntary program that will support your program as you strive to reach higher levels of quality.
 Click on the Quality Rated link to learn more or call the Quality Rated Help Desk at 1-855-800-7747

 - QCCData – Quality Care for Children (QCC) is a non-profit organization with a 30 year history of ensuring Georgia’s infants and young children are nurtured and educated.
 QCCData.org was created as an avenue (using real data) to provide a clear picture of the current state of child care in our communities across the state.

 - Strengthening Families Georgia – Multi-disciplinary partnership of nearly 50 national, state and local, public and private organizations dedicated to embedding the five research-based Protective Factors into services and supports for children and their families.

-- The Georgia Alliance for Quality Child Care – The Georgia Alliance for Quality Child Care is a program of Quality Care for Children created to assist child care learning centers and family child care learning home providers in improving quality of care and financial stability with easy and low cost online access.
+- The Georgia Alliance for Quality Child Care – The Georgia Alliance for Quality Child Care is a program of Quality Care for Children created to assist child care centers, family and group child care providers in improving quality of care and financial stability with easy and low cost online access.
 Launched in March 2010, this unique design of resources and tools provides support to counties across the state.